Skip to Content

 Let’s put it out there: I became a mom at 40, and it was the best plot twist of my life.

-Sure, it wasn’t the plan I scribbled down in my diary.
-Back then, I thought I’d be married at 23, famous singer by 28, and ruling the stage in perfectly placed sequins by 30.
+It wasn’t the plan - and I REALLY mean it.
+Back then, I definitely wanted marriage - but I literally begged my Mom to let me tie my tubes.
+That is what an adamant NON breeder I was.
+I wanted to be married at 23, famous singer by 28, and ruling the stage in perfectly placed sequins by 30.
 Spoiler alert: that didn’t happen.

 Instead, life did what life does—it zigzagged.
-It brought love, heartbreak, two miscarriages, a deployment to Iraq, a house that needed more work than HGTV could handle, and the kind of personal growth that only comes from getting knocked down and choosing to rise again.
+It brought love, heartbreak, a loss of my voice - literally, two miscarriages, a deployment to Iraq, the loss of my brother, a house that needed more work than HGTV could handle, and the kind of personal growth that only comes from getting knocked down and choosing to rise again.
 And then—just when I thought that chapter might be closed—along came the greatest little miracle: our son.

 And let me tell you, becoming a mom later in life?
 It’s a whole vibe.
 Here's why: